Renewable Energy BSc (Hons)

 What you'll study

-In Year one, there is a focus on teaching the fundamentals that will underpin successful progression through the course.
-These ‘essentials’ are very largely delivered through two key modules, Fundamentals of Energy, and Global Energy Systems.
-This aims to ensure you are at the correct level of knowledge following the great variety of topics that may be covered in different syllabuses at A-level.
-Field skills are introduced.
+In your first year, there is a focus on teaching the fundamentals that will underpin successful progression through the course.
+These ‘essentials’ are largely delivered through two key modules: Fundamentals of Energy and Global Energy Systems.

 Modules

-In Year two, topics become more specialised and you will be introduced to a variety of topics such as Project Management and Climate Change.
-Field skills and research skills are cultivated further, with a keen eye on the energy dissertation in Year three.
+In your second year, topics become more specialised and you will be introduced to a variety of topics such as project management and climate change.
+Field skills and research skills are cultivated further, with a keen eye on the energy dissertation in the final year.

 Modules